iterative/dvc.org/static/docs/get-started/configuration.md

 configured to use a local data storage only (`.dvc/cache` directory), which enables basic DVC usage scenarios out of the box.

-The same way as Github serves as a master storage for Git-based projecs, DVC remotes provide a central place to keep and share data and model files.
+The same way as Github serves as a master storage for Git-based projects, DVC remotes provide a central place to keep and share data and model files.
 With a remote data storage, you can pull models and data files which were created by your team members without spending time and resources to re-build models and